tribp/DSMR-Fluvius-MQTT-Openhab/README.md

 ### 4.1 Intro

 MQTT is a very leightweight 'Pub-Sub' mechanism.
 First you have a 'broker', this is a server, that is the centre of the architecture.
-Secondly you have 'clients' that 'publish' (Pub), 'subscrib'(Sub) or both to certain 'Topics'.
+Secondly you have 'clients' that 'publish' (Pub), 'subscribe'(Sub) or both to certain 'Topics'.
 Topics can be seen a classic 'radio channels', like '/Home/Grid/Voltage' or '/Home/Solar/Current'.
 A smart meter will 'Publish' on '/Home/Grid/Voltage' the values and a client (eg Openhab Dashboard) can 'subscribe' to the channel in order to receive those values and show them on the dashboard or take some action.

 ### 4.2 MQTT tools